KLINE & SPECTER

-Kline & Specter, P.C., with some 30 highly experienced attorneys, a number of whom have worked as government prosecutors and have won major verdicts and settlements, can assist citizens across the United States in whistleblower lawsuits filed on the government’s behalf.
+Kline & Specter, P.C., with more than 30 highly experienced attorneys, five of whom have worked as government prosecutors and have won large verdicts and settlements against corporations, can assist citizens across the United States in whistleblower lawsuits filed on the government’s behalf.

 It is essential to file whistleblower lawsuits as quickly as possible since the government applies a “first to file” rule, meaning that the first person who brings suit against an entity allegedly defrauding the government – and only the first person, no matter if that suit is the “best” or most detailed – is entitled to the government reward.
 (The rule is intended to prompt fast reporting of fraud.)

 Kline & Specter currently represents clients in a number of qui tam False Claims Act cases filed under seal in courts around the country as well as clients with claims filed under the Internal Revenue Service’s whistleblower program.
 Our qui tam cases, both those in suit and those under investigation, involve a variety of fraud on federal government programs, including schemes by large health care companies and institutions to defraud Medicare and Medicaid.
 Our IRS whistleblower clients have reported tens of millions of dollars worth of tax fraud to the government.

 In a recent case involving Medicare fraud, Kline & Specter helped obtain an $800,000 settlement from an ambulance company which defrauded the U.S. government by billing for non-medically necessary transports.
 The law firm represented a clinical social worker who blew the whistle on the South Carolina ambulance company.
 She will get a $160,000 reward under the federal False Claims Act.
 (See the Department of Justice news release, news article)